lewtds/bogo-c/HACKING.md

         { 'type' : 'tone',
           'key': 'f',
           'tone': 'GRAVE',
-          'target': [1] }
+          'target': 1 }
     ]

 Using matching rules, it will sort each key into three categories: tone, mark, append; and find one or more suitable targets for it.
-The target has to be a list because we need to accomodate typing shortcuts like "uow", in which the letter "w" targets both "o" and "u", resulting in "ươ".

 The second phase is simpler, Bogo flattens the list into a final string using the instructions built from the first phase into the list itself.